Some of the numbers presented in this website may not be the most recent available

 Land masses, islands and oceans are grouped within continents to divide the world into regions.
-However, there are conflicts between tectonic plate, geographical and geopolitical boundaries.
+Conflicts between tectonic plate, geographical and geopolitical boundaries are considered.
 Sub-divisions used here are based on appropriate links to oil and gas statistics and flows across borders.

-Geographically, North America, Latin America, Europe, Africa, Asia, Australia, and Antarctica may be regarded as continents.
+Geographically, Northern America, Southern America, Europe, Africa, Asia, Australia, and Antarctica may be regarded as continents.

-The Americas are geologically distinct although Latin America includes Mexico (for geopolitical reasons) even though much of the country is geologically part of North America.
+The Americas are geologically distinct although Mexico is included in Southern America (for geopolitical reasons) even though much of the country is geologically part of Northern America.

 World Group